Flowers, apples, eggs, milk at

 Tropical Tan, 2016, cabbage, glass, sunscreen, dimensions variable

-Tic Toc, 2016, risograph book, 28 pages, published by Golden Spike Press
+TIC TOC, 2016, risograph book, 28 pages, published by Golden Spike Press

-Tic Toc 2, 2016, screenprint edition, 19 x 19", with Golden Spike Press
+TIC TOC 2, 2016, screenprint edition, 19 x 19 in, with Golden Spike Press

-Installation view (Anne Guro Larsmon, The Sirens,welded steel / Claire Nereim, Numbers A, Numbers B, ink on paper,
+Installation view (Anne Guro Larsmon, The Sirens,welded steel / Claire Nereim, Numbers A, Numbers B, ink on paper, each 56 x 42 in)

 Numbers A, ink on paper, detail